Bernie Sanders Is The Wall Street Candidate, Senator Claims

 During his rivalry with Clinton, Sanders became known for his grassroots fundraising apparatus.

-An independent socialist who ran for president as a Democrat and waged an unsuccessful primary contest against Hillary Clinton, the Democrat nominee who then went on to lose to now President Donald Trump, the GOP standard-bearer, in the 2016 general election, Sanders is an aggressive foe of the one-percent elite and income inequality.
+An independent socialist who ran for president as a Democrat and waged an unsuccessful primary contest against Hillary Clinton, the Democrat nominee who then went on to lose to now President Donald Trump in the 2016 general election, Sanders is an aggressive foe of the one-percent elite and income inequality.
 Through the primary season, the Vermont senator vigorously denounced the influence and greed of the banking and the financial sectors on America.

-“Most of Sanders’ platform was villifying Wall Street and forcing big banks to pay more in taxes in order to fund his social welfare ideas,” the Washington Examiner recalled.
+“Most of Sanders’ platform was villifying [sic] Wall Street and forcing big banks to pay more in taxes in order to fund his social welfare ideas,” the Washington Examiner recalled.

 Sanders ultimately endorsed Clinton on July 12, 2016, in New Hampshire.